 Another tedious responsibility that accounting automation can streamline is various compliances for government and non-government audits.
 For example, automation can help build digital audit trails that ensure complete documentation of all actions and expense reports.
 It also assures everyone complies with policies like receipt compliance, anti-fraud strategies, and so on.

 The last application has to do with using digital accounting programs to aid in payments.
-Accounting staff can pay out salaries, fees to contractors, suppliers, utilities, and more through these services.
+Accounting staff can pay out salaries, reimbursements, fees to contractors, suppliers, utilities, and more through these services.
 Given that these systems integrate with the whole accounting system, the program will automatically log expenses for compliance and reporting.

 Six out of ten companies are planning to use automation soon, so there isn’t anything to stop us from discounting the impact of automation on accounting.